dalcorso/thermo_pw/thermo_pw_help.md

 in general of the band structure using <code>thermo_pw</code>?
 <br>
 You can calculate the band structure at the crystal geometry that corresponds to a given temperature.
-In this way you evalute the effect of thermal expansion on the band structure or on the gap.
+In this way you evaluate the effect of thermal expansion on the band structure or on the gap.
 However an important temperature dependence of the band gaps and of the band structure comes from the electron-phonon interactions that are not included in